 1) Go onto your NFT marketplace and select the NFT you would like to sell

-The NFT sale process is similar across the major NFT marketplaces, such as Opensea and Rarible.
+If you want to sell NFT art, the sale process is similar across the major NFT marketplaces, such as Opensea and Rarible.
 Go to “My Collections” and choose the NFT you wish to sell.

 If your NFT is stored on a hardware wallet you’ll need to ensure you have the latest blockchain app installed on your Ledger device (Eg. ETH app or MATIC app) and that your Ledger device is running the latest firmware version.